kevinblighe/EnhancedVolcano/README.md

 Plot the most basic volcano plot
 --------------------------------

-For the most basic volcano plot, only a single data-frame or -matrix of test results is required, containing transcript names, log2FC, and adjusted or unadjusted P values.
+For the most basic volcano plot, only a single data-frame, data-matrix, or tibble of test results is required, containing point labels, log2FC, and adjusted or unadjusted P values.
 The default cut-off for log2FC is &gt;|2|; the default cut-off for P value is 10e-6.

 ``` r
   EnhancedVolcano(res1,